 Major planning activities are occurring in the Delta by the state and federal Governments related to water supplies and environmental issues.
 This effort's co-equal goals are water reliability and habitat restoration while still protecting, enhancing and sustaining the unique cultural, historical, recreational, agricultural and economic values of the Delta, and addressing flood protection, continued socio-economic sustainability of agriculture and its infrastructure, and legacy communities in the Delta.
-The outcomes of these planning actions are likely to shape the future of the County's Delta community.
+The outcomes of these planning actions are likely to shape the future of the County's Delta community, including any new development in the Delta.